Problems with your landlord: What you can do

 How do I take a dispute to the Tenancy Tribunal?

 It costs $20.44 to apply to the Tenancy Tribunal.
-If the dispute has been to mediation first, one of you will have already paid this fee.
+If the dispute has been to mediation first, one of you will have already paid this fee

 What happens at the Tenancy Tribunal hearing?

-Residential Tenancies Act 1986, ss 93, 95, 95A, 96, 97, 98
+Residential Tenancies Act 1986, ss 80, 93, 95, 95A, 96, 97, 98, 104

 Tenancy Tribunal hearings are less formal than the courts.
 The person who hears the dispute and makes the decision for the Tribunal is called the “adjudicator”.
 You and the landlord both get a chance to tell them your side of the story and to answer any questions the adjudicator has.
 You can also bring witnesses to give evidence.
 It’s usually more effective to have witnesses give their evidence in person, rather than bringing letters or statements.

-The two sides usually don’t have a lawyer or representative and instead represent themselves – lawyers or representatives are only allowed in limited situations.
-However, you can bring a support person with you.
+The two sides usually don’t have a lawyer or representative and instead represent themselves – lawyers or representatives are only allowed in limited situations, like where the amount being disputed is more than $6000.

 You should bring all documents or other material that supports your claim (your “evidence”) – for example, your tenancy agreement, bank statements, rent books, and any notices that either side have given the other (with two extra copies of everything for the adjudicator and the other party).

-The Tenancy Tribunal adjudicator will make a decision about the dispute and put this in writing (this is called an “Order”).
+The Tenancy Tribunal adjudicator will make a decision about the dispute and put this in writing (this is called an “order”).
 The decision is legally binding: you and the landlord have to follow it.

 The hearing is usually open to the public.
 If you don’t go to the hearing, your case could be dismissed.
-If you’re successful, you can get your name and identifying details removed with a suppression order, unless the Tenancy Tribunal decides otherwise.

 What if I’m not happy with the Tenancy Tribunal’s decision?

-Residential Tenancies Act 1986, s 117; Cases: (1985) 5 NZAR 477 (HC) – [2017] NZDC 2259
+Residential Tenancies Act 1986, s 117 Cases: [2017] NZDC 2259 (1985) 5 NZAR 477 (HC)

-But to win your appeal you’ll have to persuade the District Court Judge that there’s a clear and convincing reason to overturn the Tenancy Tribunal’s decision.
+To win your appeal you’ll have to persuade the District Court Judge that there’s a clear and convincing reason to overturn the Tenancy Tribunal’s decision.
 The appeal judge will take into account that the Tribunal is an experienced specialist body that’s used to dealing with tenancy disputes, and so will tend to be cautious about overturning its decisions.

 The rule that the District Court will be cautious about overturning a Tenancy Tribunal decision also applies when your landlord doesn’t like a decision that was in your favour, as shown in the following example.